cloudfoundry-samples/test-app/README.md

-# Lattice-App - a simple Go webapp for demonig Lattice
+# Lattice-App - a simple Go webapp for demoing Lattice

 Lattice-App is packaged as a docker image at cloudfoundry/lattice-app